 Most old car fanatics will agree that the hunt is the best part of the hobby.
 Here are some pics of some very successful hunts.

-Example-In one day this we found this 69 Charger Daytona, 71 Barracuda Convert, 70 Barracuda Convert, 4 AAR Cudas, and a 70 Challenger TA.
+Example-In one day we found this 69 Charger Daytona, 71 Barracuda Convert, 70 Barracuda Convert, 4 AAR Cudas, and a 70 Challenger TA.
 Pretty wild day.
 All different locations and owners.
 Grab your buddies, your rollback and trailers, a wad of cash and just drive around for a few days.
 You WILL find stuff and meet great people along the way.

 Turkey Barn Cars

 For many years an urban legend was told at car shows and swap meets among car guys of an old turkey barn northwest of the Twin Cities that housed many old collector cars, hot rods, muscle cars, motors, and parts all the rarest of rare.
 It was a who knows of or who has seen the biggest fish story.
 When stories such as this one were discussed you know that through the hustle and bustle of a car show or swap meet that all ears were listening, collecting pieces of the puzzle and trying to solve this tale.
 Was it simply a story that has snowballed for years?
 Or could there actually be such a place?
 Well for nothing more than bragging rights I for one was determined to solve the mystery.